 Last weekend, I braved the masses on Saturday to go grocery shopping at Auchan.
-Auchan one of the biggest stores in town (read: country) and is pretty much a megamarket of the kind that rivals the biggest Target Greatland or Super Wal-Mart you’ve ever seen.
-In fact, since there are no department stores in Luxembourg, mega grocery stores like Auchan are actually anchors for the few indoor shopping malls in the country, believe it or not.
+Auchan is one of the biggest stores in town.
+It’s pretty much a megamarket of the kind that rivals the biggest stores you’ve ever seen.
+Since there are no department stores in Luxembourg, mega grocery stores like Auchan are actually anchors for the country’s few shopping malls.

 1. Never go on a Saturday

-This is actually a rule that applies to every large grocery store everywhere on the planet, except that I actually think the Saturday crowds are even worse here, where shops are typically closed on Sundays (and other grocery stores close at 6:30pm on weekdays, a tight fit schedule-wise for homes without their own House Frau).
+This is actually a rule that applies to every large grocery store, except that I actually think the Saturday crowds are even worse.
+Here, shops are typically closed on Sundays (and other grocery stores close at 6:30pm on weekdays, a tight fit schedule-wise for homes without their own House Frau).

-Saturdays at Auchan are complete insanity: you’ll fight your way through abandoned grocery cart blockades, maneuver through families of seven who take up entire shopping aisles to determine what brand of paper towels to buy, and you’ll need to keep a close watch to avert crises caused by shoppers who take their chariots (grocery carts) on the escalator inside the store only to find themselves suddenly overwhelmed when they get to the end of the line and have to make the decision to go straight, left or right – while you stand behind on the still moving escalator, hoping they will move out of the way before you crash right into them.
+Saturdays at Auchan are complete insanity.
+You’ll fight your way through abandoned grocery cart blockades, maneuver through families who take up entire shopping aisles to determine what brand of paper towels to buy.
+You’ll need to keep a close watch to avert crises caused by shoppers who take their chariots (grocery carts) on the escalator inside the store only to find themselves suddenly overwhelmed when they get to the end of the line and have to make the decision to go straight, left or right – while you stand behind on the still moving escalator, hoping they will move out of the way before you crash right into them.
 In reality, you’ll see this behavior any day or time of the week, but truly is exponentially worse on Saturdays.

-So, make sure you have a very good excuse if you are going to brave the Saturday crowds, i.e. you have access to a car for the day that can transport your three 18-packs of Diet Coke home so you don’t have to fit them in your portable shopping cart.
+So, make sure you have a very good excuse if you are going to brave the Saturday crowds.

 To get the cart, simply insert your coin in the hole and – voila! – the chain connecting your cart to the other grocery carts will be released and you can wander freely around Auchan (and throughout the rest of the shopping mall) to your heart’s content.
 To return the cart, simply stick the chain in the slot at the top of the coin box and your coin will be released from the hole at the bottom.